-Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing payphones in the area thereby reducing street clutter along this walkway in line with the above policies.
+Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing payphones thereby reducing street clutter.
 The InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
-The site is in a pedestrianised street therefore it will have no effect on drivers.
-There is sufficient space on the footway to accommodate the InLink whilst allowing safe usage by pedestrians and wheelchair users.
-The InLink has a significantly reduced footprint when compared to BT payphones.
-It is also 100mm narrower than existing payphones therefore footway width will generally increase resulting from their replacement.
+The narrow footprint of the InLink would ensure that sufficient space is left on the pavement to allow for its safe usage by pedestrians and wheelchair users.
+The InLink has a reduced footprint therefore footway width will generally increase resulting from the replacement of existing payphones.
+The proposed InLink in this case will be positioned closer to the kerb on a wide pavement therefore available footway width will increase from the current situation with the nearby payphone in place.
+The location closer to the kerb will also ensure the installation does not obstruct pavement users.
+The InLink is of a low height and small size and therefore will not constitute a traffic hazard.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.